 - Go for a walk and take pictures of anything that catches your eye

-The latter two methods are obviously a bit more time consuming, but they present a fun excuse to get outside and explore a bit.
+The latter method is obviously a bit more time consuming, but it’s a fun excuse to get outside and explore a bit.
 Even just the fresh air and exercise can get your creative wheels turning.

-Are you in need of a fresh new logo, brand identity, and/or website?
+Are you in need of a fresh new visual identity to elevate your brand and attract your ideal clients?
 Contact me today and let’s chat about your project.